How to Start Your Freelance Writing Business

 First and foremost you must have a laptop or pc to work from.
 Next you need to either use Google Docs or Miccrosoft Word to type up your articles.
 It’s best to have the complete Google Suites or Microsoft Office to be able to provide a range of documents like slides, newsletter templates and so on.

 Another great resource is Canva which is free to use even though you can upgrade to the paid service.
-If you go into the templates section you have a wide range to templates to choose from such as Media Kits, Newsletter, Ebook designs and more.
+If you go into the templates section you have a wide range of templates to choose from such as Media Kits, Newsletter, Ebook designs and more.

 To make sure your spelling and grammar is up to speed it’s also a good idea to have Grammarly installed on your computer to avoid mistakes along with a simple project management app like Trello to keep your work organized.
 This is highly critical if you end up writing for more than one client.

 Another great tool to use if you want to get paid for your writing is AndCo.
 This app helps you to set up contracts, invoices and keep tabs on your time and expenses and never miss a deadline or a payment.
-An excellent resource to set up your freelance writing business like a professional.
+A truly excellent resource to set up your freelance writing business like a professional.

 >>>You might also be interested in reading How to Streamline Your Freelancing Business using AndCo.